Noah In The 21st Century: The Animals are Marching in Two by Two

 Interestingly, there is this phrase I hear said frequently, “we hope that things are going to get better.”
 And I hope so too as well!

 But, in as much as I am all for positivity, it will not be at the expense of truth.
-God’s word had already warned mankind of these cataclysmic events that’s would befall the earth a little over 2,000 years ago.
-Jesus called them, the beginning of sorrows (most translations have it as, birth pangs/pains.)
+Jesus had already warned mankind of these cataclysmic events that would befall the earth a little over 2,000 years ago.
+Jesus called them, the beginning of sorrows (most translations have it as: birth pangs/pains.)

 Just recently, we were having a conversation with my sister and other friends at church.
 As we were talking, we began conversing about Noah and as the discussion progressed, I began contemplating on the ridicule Noah must have faced as he built that ark.
 I always wonder how he endured the scorn and maybe even foolish comments from bystanders for all those years.

 Let us use the children’s Bible illustration for understanding sake…